 Serving as a local deputy sheriff and member of the Florida National Guard, I stayed in shape jogging, rucksack walking and going to the gym.
 Exercise was the way I chose to blow off steam versus going out drinking.
 I had served in Miami during Hurricane Andrew and saw how quickly those events can change you life.

 As life progressed, I got older and not much wiser in dealing with the everyday life.
 Loosing friends and family to medical issues, crimes, accidents and suicides.
-I had seen what substance abuse could do and vowed to stay ready and prepare should that day come when I would need to defend myself, family and friends.
+Seeing what substance abuse could do, I vowed to stay ready and prepare should that day come when I would need to defend myself, family and friends.

 How is that the “Doomsday” you ask?
 The doomsday we experience can be that important unforeseen event that you weren’t prepared for.
 Simply put, it changes your life as you know it!
 In my case it caught me with depleted savings while tending to my variation of family and caring for my version of a pet rescue.
 At the time of my divorce I was caring for 12 dogs and 12 cats that I had taken in and given forever homes to fifty pets since 2005.